MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 - `aa_before`: amino acid before input peptide
 - `following_10_resid`: following 10 amino acids after input peptide
 - `previous_10_resid`: previous 10 amino acids after input peptide
+- `previous_all_resid`: all the previous residues up to the protein N-termini as annotated in the fasta file.
+This can be regarded as an 'artificial N-termini'.
+When the non-tryptic cleavage of the peptide is at the C-termini, this artificial one can be used as a proxy to get potential N-terminal peptides arousing from protease activity.
 - `specificity`: tryptic or semi-tryptic peptide.
 - `semi_type`: if semi-tryptic; C-term or N-term semi-tryptic.